josephinebourghardt/MDEF/docs/term2/04-Prototyping for Design.md

 As an exercise we were to during the presentation represent what we thought could be the parametric variables of a croissant.
 We could draw it by hand, digitally or directly on MIRO.
 I drew it quickly without thinking too much, where it is built up of geometric shapes.
 ![](../images/Prototyping/parametricsketch.jpg)

-PROTOTYPING FOR DESIGN · 2D MODELLING
+2D MODELLING
 08.02.23
 This week involved introductions to Lasercutting.
 I have worked with laser cutting before, although it was a while back.
 Yet again there were many terms and methods I haven’t known the names of or why they are used.
 I have used laser cutting for making patterns and stencils for moulds and prototypes.
-It was a while back and therefor good to get a refreshing in the terms and methods.

 Terms & Methods